walkoffcyber/WALKOFF/docs/workflow.rst

 Examine Results:
 ''''''''''''''''
 	Now you can either check the results of your workflow under the ``Execution`` tab below your workflow, or you can navigate to the ``Execution`` tab at the top of the screen for a more organized view of your app.
-If everything was configured properly you can expect to see results identical to what is shown below.
+If everything was configured properly, you can expect to see results identical to what is shown below.
 .. image:: ../docs/images/results.PNG

 |br|